lamarr2817/Lofi/README.md

 	└ [Lofi] Out Of View.lua
 		└ This lua adds a flat and standard out of view indicator.
 		└ The settings are in Visuals > Local > Helper
+	└ [Lofi] Manual.lua
+		└ This lua adds functionality to use manual anti-aim.
+		└ The settings are in Ragebot > Anti-Aim > Extra

 **Contacts**